Contact Us Now to Find Out More.

 WindowAlert recommend 1 decal minimum per 60cm of glass starting from the centre and working out.

-Decals will be sent via Tracked NZ Post.
+From outside Dunedin, Decals will be sent via tracked NZ Post or Courier.